Berryv401/Berryv401-Project-2/self-evaluation.md

 The following **_must_** be met in order for the project to be considered
 complete:

 - The app is deployed fully deployed (both the front-end and the back-end).
+1 - it was deployed and up but stopped working.
 - New repos with the students' project code are included in the submission.
+2
 - Students include a `planning/` directory that sufficiently demonstrates their team's planning process.
+2
 - The repos have a README that adequately documents the project.
+2
-- The commit history of your repos show a roughly equal number of commits from each group member
+- The commit history of your repos show a roughly equal number of commits from each group member.
+2

 ## Criteria

 We will evaluate your project according to the following criteria:

 - **Code Quality:** Is the code well formatted?
 Is the code easy to read and understand?
 Does the code follow best practices?
+2
 - **Technical Requirements:** How does the project stack up to the requirements for this project?
 Is the developer making use of the material we've covered in a way that makes sense?
+2
 - **Creativity & Interface:** Is the application easy to navigate?
 Does it work well in every major browser?
 Is it responsive?
 Does it incorporate modern UI Themes?
+2
 - **Functionality:** Does the application work without errors or bugs?
 Does it present a complete app, where every feature is fully implemented in a way that makes sense?
+2.5
 - **Presentation:** Is there adequate documentation?
 Is the repository well organized and free of clutter?
+2

 ## Scoring